flavio-bianchetti/trybe-exercises/front-end/bloco-17-context-api-e-react-hooks/dia-2-react-hooks-useState-e-useContext/README.md

 ### Block 17.2: [React Hooks - useState and useContext] :heavy_check_mark:

-** Descriptions: ** Learn to use the useState and useContext React hooks.
+**Descriptions:** Learn to use the useState and useContext React hooks.

 ### Exercise:

-The exercise worked in this block can be found _[here] (https://github.com/flavio-bianchetti/exercise-react-hooks-refactoring)_.
+The exercise worked in this block can be found _[here](https://github.com/flavio-bianchetti/exercise-react-hooks-refactoring)_.

 # Versão em português - Trybe